FuSan21/PocketKaraoke/README.md

 ## What is this project?

-PocketKaraoke is a Kotlin karaoke app for Android.
+PocketKaraoke is a Kotlin karaoke app for Android written in MVP architecture.
 You can sing along popular songs and get scored based on your singing.

 ## Features